BrianHicks/elm-duet/README.md

 #    (or `null`, if unset)
 # 2. Elm is responsible for authentication and for telling JS when it gets a
 #    new JWT (for example, when the user logs in)
-# 3. Elm is also responsible for telling JS if someone logs out, in which case
-#    we should clear the JWT from localStorage.

 # For elm-duet, we start by defining our data types.
 In this case, we're just
 # going to keep things simple and define a "jwt" that will just be an alias to